justinli0423/Cheat-Sheets/Javascript.md

 - performance:
   - `pop`/`push` are fast
   - `shift`/`unshift` are slow
-    - needs to renumber all the other elements
+    - needs to re-number all the other elements
     - update length
 - `for(let key of arr)` loop through array/string
 - `for(let key in obj)` loop through object